andrew/ultimate-awesome/README.md

 - [awesome-web-development](https://github.com/nepaul/awesome-web-development) - 🧡 A curated list of awesome web development resources.
 - [awesome-computer-science-resources](https://github.com/shiv4nsh/awesome-computer-science-resources) - List of All awesome Computer Science Courses.
 - [Awesome-Crypto-Trading](https://github.com/SpiralDevelopment/Awesome-Crypto-Trading) - An awesome curated list of resources, software and tools for crypto traders.
-- [Awesome-Deepfakes](https://github.com/Daisy-Zhang/Awesome-Deepfakes) - A list of datasets, tools, papers and code related to Deepfakes.
 - [awesome-angr](https://github.com/degrigis/awesome-angr) - A collection of resources/tools and analyses for the angr binary analysis framework.
 - [Product-Management-and-Leadership](https://github.com/ElizaLo/Product-Management-and-Leadership) - Product Management and Leadership Guide.
 - [awesome-danish](https://github.com/fnielsen/awesome-danish) - A curated list of awesome resources for Danish language technology.
-- [awesome-ai-model-routing](https://github.com/not-diamond/awesome-ai-model-routing) - A curated list of awesome approaches to AI model routing.
 - [awesome-ISP](https://github.com/starkfan007/awesome-ISP) - A curated list of awesome ISP frameworks, papers, libraries, resources, and shiny things. .
 - [awesome-turso](https://github.com/tursodatabase/awesome-turso) - Awesome list about everything related to Turso.
 - [awesome-ai-osint](https://github.com/ubikron/awesome-ai-osint) - A list of articles, videos, and tools related to the use of AI for OSINT.